 Top 10 Tips for taking kids to the snow for the first time

-Taking the Kids to the Snow for the first may seem a little daunting and a far cry from those pre-children carefree days on and off piste!
+Taking the Kids to the Snow for the first time may seem a little daunting and a far cry from those pre-children carefree days on and off piste!
 But, nothing beats the look of delight and wonder when your child sees snow for the first time.
 Whether it’s tobogganing, making snow angels or learning to ski, the kids will have SO MUCH FUN; you’ll want to return every season!

 With the help of our friends at Visit Snowy Mountains, we’ve put together our Top 10 Tips for Visiting the Snow with Kids.
-With a little bit of planning and a flexible attitude you’ll all get to experience the fun!
+With a little bit of planning and a flexible attitude, you’ll all get to experience the fun!

 Please do share your snow tips in the comments below.

-Make sure small ones are catered for when you choose your accommodation – a self contained apartment with a kitchen can be better for kids over a family hotel room, and make sure you look out for extra kids amenities such as welcome packs, cots, separate TV with DVD, board games and toboggans always go down a treat.
+Make sure small ones are catered for when you choose your accommodation – a self-contained apartment with a kitchen can be better for kids over a family hotel room, and make sure you look out for extra kids amenities such as welcome packs, cots, separate TV with DVD, board games and toboggans always go down a treat.

 2. Borrow or Hire Ski Gear

 Kids grow out of their gear way too quickly, so save yourself the money and simply borrow from friends or hire in advance.
 Adults, children’s suits, boots, skis and poles are available to hire at most ski resorts.
 If you want to buy check ebay, gumtree and ask on your local buy, sell, swap sites for pre-loved bargains.

 3. Plan Ahead to Avoid Queues

 Don’t restrict yourself to peak season in August; look at the whole ski season which runs from the beginning of June to the end of September.
 Organise your lift tickets and hire the afternoon before you start skiing to avoid early morning queues.
 Nothing worse than waiting in line with kids.